Collaborative on Child Homelessness - Illinois (COCHI)

 Presenters: Laura Pabalan, MD, FAAP and Laura Bass, LCSW

 This cross-sector housing and health training is for housing case managers, shelter staff, and other support staff working with families experiencing housing insecurity.
+Below you can download the Pediatric Wellness Tool to encourage and connect your clients to pediatric care.

 The webinar presented by ICAAP's First Steps: Improving Child Health and Housing project will enable participants to: